tangodata/draft.tangoandchaos/source/pages/06/06_18_decorations.md

 /6_videos/ChinoAdorno

 Here's _El Chino_ doing a beautiful _adorno_ by making small circular motions with his foot during a _giro_.
-He doesn't do them very often—this is the only one I have on film, and it's the only one he did during this tanda.
+He doesn't do them very often -- this is the only one I have on film, and it's the only one he did during this tanda.

 I don't do _adornos_, and I don't especially like to watch them, but the small work of art _El Chino_ inserts into this _giro_ is truly beautiful.
 He uses it right at the end of the tango as a subtle way of expressing his feeling for the music.